RINS at Work

 A state of the art online data entry system began development in 2005, and became fully functional by 2008 for use by volunteers.
 This data system provides real-time access to monitoring data, volunteer activity and current reports.
 Long-term use of this information provides a broad range of applications, including agency land management, protection of raptor species, trends in raptor dynamics, and information on specific raptor species.
 RINS data has allowed land managers to protect active nests and prime nesting habitat from threats such as wild fires, human activity, electrocutions and power line strikes.
 It provides data where action can be taken proactively to protect nest sites and prime raptor habitat.

-Within the scope of the project, outreach is extremely important thus RINS provides in-depth training in classroom settings, interactive workshops and field training.
+Within the scope of the project, outreach is extremely important therefore RINS provides in-depth training in classroom settings, interactive workshops and field training.
 This aspect of the project is essential to developing a highly qualified monitoring program.
 Training sessions are conducted in key cities and towns throughout the geographic scope where RINS conducts raptor surveys.
 This opens up opportunities for residents across the State of Utah to participate in the project and receive interesting and useful information from the training.

 Since 2000, a dedicated group of 2,091 volunteers have: